-- Section III describes what should be the objectives and methodology for the spectrum review under the RSPP Decision, once that decision has been adopted.
-Three key phases are identified of assessing the demand and supply of spectrum, followed by a review of the respective efficiencies of proposed uses of the spectrum in question; - Section IV deals with the essential task of identifying the responsible entities which should contribute to a spectrum review; - Section V discusses what is involved in assessing the demand for radio spectrum; - Section VI addresses the task of identifying what spectrum may be available for new uses and provides advice to the EC and to Member States on how this could best be done; - Section VII discusses how, having established the demand and potential supply of spectrum, the identification of frequency bands should then be made; and - Section VIII considers some of the challenges to be faced in assessing the suitability of frequency bands for new services and applications; and - Section IX sets out the Opinion of the RSPG.
+- Section II sets out the background to this issue, including details of those key publications and policy initiatives that inform the work of this document.
+It also includes a diagram visualising the decision making process for radio spectrum harmonisation decisions arising from the RSPP; - Section III describes what should be the objectives and methodology for the spectrum review under the RSPP Decision, once that decision has been adopted.
+Three key phases are identified of assessing the demand and supply of spectrum, followed by a review of the respective efficiencies of proposed uses of the spectrum in question; - Section IV deals with the essential task of identifying the responsible entities which should contribute to a spectrum review; - Section V discusses what is involved in assessing the demand for radio spectrum; - Section VI addresses the task of identifying what spectrum may be available for new uses and provides advice to the EC and to Member States on how this could best be done: - Section VII discusses how, having established the demand and potential supply of spectrum, the identification of frequency bands should then be made; and - Section VIII considers some of the challenges to be faced in assessing the suitability of frequency bands for new services and applications; and - Section IX sets out the Opinion of the RSPG.